jagipson/prowlgo/README.md

 ## Quick-Start

- 1. Go to prowlapp.com and create yourself an API key and a provider key
+ 1. Go to http://www.prowlapp.com/ and crea)te yourself an API key and a provider key.
- 1. install the package
+ 1. Install the package

 		go get github.com/tweithoener/prowlgo

  1. Get a minimal example going.
-Grab the code from below, put it into a file (say prowling.go) and run it using go run prowling.go
+Grab the code from below, put it into a file (say `prowling.go`), replace the dummy API key with a real one, and run the program using `go run prowling.go`

 		package main